SN 2024bfu, SN 2025qe, and the early light curves of type Iax supernovae: Early light curves

 \section{Early light curves}

-Inspired by SN~2024bfu, SN~2025qe, and the early light curve constraints possible through combining multiple surveys, here we perform fits to the early light curves of a sample of SNe~Iax and analyse their properties as a class.
-We also include a comparison sample of normal SNe~Ia analysed in the same way.
+SN~2024bfu and SN~2025qe were both observed by multiple surveys around the time of first light.
+Inspired by this coverage, we select a sample of SNe~Iax with similar or better coverage around these times, perform fits to their early light curves, and analyse the properties of SNe~Iax as a class.
+We also include a sample of normal SNe~Ia analysed in the same way as reference.

-We begin by gathering a sample of SNe~Iax that are publicly classified as such on the TNS.
+We begin by selecting SNe discovered from 2018 Jan 01 to 2025 Feb 01 and publicly classified on the TNS as `SN~Iax'.
+In total, this initial sample includes 44 SNe~Iax.
 As our sample is based on public spectroscopic classifications it is inevitably incomplete.
 Many SNe~Iax are likely not spectroscopically classified or not classified explicitly as `SN~Iax'.
 Instead they may be classified as `SN~Ia-pec', as in the case of SN~2024bfu, or indeed even `SN~Ia', as in the case of SN~2025qe initially.
-Nevertheless, by limiting our analysis to only those objects that have been spectroscopically classified we reduce the impact of contamination from other classes, including other peculiar SNe~Ia.
-Our initial sample includes 44 SNe~Iax discovered and publicly classified over seven years, from 2018 Jan 01 to 2025 Feb 01.
-Light curves of this sample were obtained from the ATLAS, GOTO, and ZTF forced photometry services and analysed following the method outlined in Sect.~\ref{sect:analysis_lc}.
-We limit our sample to only those SNe for which there are at least four detections included in the fit after the estimated time of first light and for which the light curve around maximum can be fit by a quadratic (see Sect.~\ref{sect:analysis_lc}), leading to a sample of 16 SNe~Iax.
-To further reduce contamination, we visually inspect the classification spectra and light curves and remove any that are not clear SNe~Iax (SN~2021afcp and SN~2022yog).
+Nevertheless, by limiting our analysis to only those objects that have been spectroscopically classified as SN~Iax we reduce the impact of contamination from other classes, including other peculiar SNe~Ia.
+Light curves of this sample were obtained from the ATLAS, GOTO, and ZTF forced photometry services, including quality cuts and increases to flux uncertainties outlined in Sect.~\ref{sect:obs}.
+We fit the light curves of each SN following the method described in Sect.~\ref{sect:analysis_lc}.
+Our final sample includes only those SNe that have at least four detections in a given band included in the fit after the estimated time of first light (i.e. four detections wherein the flux $f \leq 0.5f_{\rm{peak}}$).
+This selection cut is made to limit any potential bias towards low (or indeed linear) $\alpha$ arising from fitting only two or three data points.
+Finally, to further reduce contamination we remove any SNe with peak absolute magnitudes $M \textless -18.5$ (SN~2021afcp).
 In total this gives us a final sample of 14 SNe~Iax.
-The results of our fits are given in the appendix in Table~\ref{tab:sample_props}.
+The results of our fits are given in Appendix~\ref{appendix_props}.